 - Vitamin D3 (cholecalciferol)

-- D3 is of great nutritional importance to dogs, and they are dependent on getting it via dietary sourcing because they have limited ability to convert 7-dehydrocholesterol in the skin to chloecalciferol.
+- D3 is of great nutritional importance to dogs, and they are dependent on getting it via dietary sourcing because they have limited ability to convert 7-dehydrocholesterol in the skin to cholecalciferol.

 Vitamin D’s functions are intricately involved with normal calcium and phosphorus homeostasis in the body.
 At the site of the intestine, vitamin D stimulates the synthesis of calcium-binding protein, which is needed for efficient absorption of dietary calcium & phosphorus.
 Vitamin D affects normal bone growth & calcification by acting with Parathyroid Hormone (PHT) to mobilize calcium from bone and by causing an increase in phosphate reabsorption in the kidneys. <—- What does all that mean?!
 It means vitamin D’s actions in the intestines, bones, and kidneys creates an increase in plasma calcium and phosphorus, to the level needed for normal mineralization of bone.

 Dietary sources of vitamin D3 for dogs are relatively low.
-Moderate amounts can be found in foods such as Atlantic mackerel, Atlantic herring, whole egg, turkey liver, beef liver, beef kidney, domesticated duck meat, and turkey heart.
+Moderate amounts can be found in foods such as mackerel, salmon, whole egg, turkey liver, beef liver, beef kidney, domesticated duck meat, and turkey heart.
 Fish liver oils and cod liver oil are two concentrated food sources of vitamin D. Cod liver oil should be used with caution and careful attention paid to the amount given.

-Critical Recap: Vitamin D plays an important role in regulating calcium and phosphorus metabolism.
-A deficiency in vitamin D can impact bone mineralization and cause skeletal issues.
+Critical Recap: Vitamin D3 plays an important role in regulating calcium and phosphorus metabolism.
+A deficiency in vitamin D3 can impact bone mineralization and cause skeletal issues.

 Effects of Complex Carbohydrates on Growth

 Starch is not needed to balance a puppy’s diet nor is it recommended as a main component of a puppy’s diet.
 Complex carbohydrates are starches or fibers, which are digested more slowly than simple carbohydrates.
-Starch require additional breakdown by enzymes that are produced by the pancreas and intestinal wall.
+Starch requires additional breakdown by enzymes that are produced by the pancreas and intestinal wall.
 When starch isn’t prepared properly or it is fed in excess, it can rob the puppy of essential nutrients and starch can also create systemic yeast infections.
 Sometimes people reach for starch to fill calories with but we do not want to do that in growth and so leaving starch out of a growing puppy’s diet is best.